Physics-Informed Unit Commitment Framework for Nuclear Reactors: Case Study

 \subsection{Basic Setup}

-To demonstrate the proposed formulation, we simulate the dispatch of a nuclear reactor fleet alongside a VRE-dominant resource mix to meet demand in the ERCOT South Central load zone~\cite{karg_bulnes_economic_2024}.
-Hourly demand data for this zone, as well as ERCOT-wide hourly wind and solar generation profiles for the years 2021–2023, were obtained from publicly available datasets~\cite{noauthor_grid_nodate}.
-Monthly installed capacities of wind and solar resources were used to compute hourly capacity factors for variable renewable energy (VRE).
+To demonstrate the proposed algorithm, we simulate the dispatch of a nuclear reactor fleet alongside a VRE-dominant mix that meets demand in the ERCOT South Central load zone~\cite{karg_bulnes_economic_2024}.
+Hourly demand data for the zone, as well as ERCOT-wide hourly wind and solar generation profiles for the years 2021–2023, were obtained from publicly available datasets~\cite{noauthor_grid_nodate}.
+Monthly installed capacities of wind and solar resources were used to compute hourly capacity factors for the VREs.

-A simplified capacity expansion model (CEM) was solved to determine the optimal installed capacities of wind, solar, and short-duration energy storage for the load zone.
-These capacities serve as fixed inputs to the modified unit commitment (UC) model.
-While the proposed framework is fully convex and can be extended to incorporate transmission constraints, the UC model is solved without network modeling in this case study to preserve clarity of exposition. \Cref{tab:cem_output} summarizes the optimal capacities obtained from the CEM and the cost assumptions used.
-Nuclear fleet cost parameters are based on the estimates provided by Stauff et al.~\cite{stauff_reactor_2021}. \Cref{fig:ercot_south} presents the hourly demand, net load, and rolling average statistics to illustrate the temporal variability that the nuclear fleet must accommodate within the South Central load zone.
+A simplified capacity expansion model (CEM) was solved to determine the optimal installed capacities of wind, solar, and short-duration energy storage, assuming five AP1000 reactors as brownfield installations.
+The output capacities from the CEM serve as inputs for the modified UC model.
+The proposed framework is fully convex and readily extensible to include transmission constraints; however, in this study, network effects are omitted to preserve clarity of exposition. \Cref{tab:cem_output}. summarizes the optimal capacities obtained from the CEM and the cost assumptions used.
+The variable cost incorporates a heat rate of $10.44 \,\text{MMBtu/MWh}$, a fuel cost of \$0.50$\,$/MMBtu, and a variable operation and maintenance (O\&M) cost of \$4.55$\,$/MWh.
+Nuclear fleet cost parameters are based on the estimates provided by Stauff et al.~\cite{stauff_reactor_2021}. \Cref{fig:ercot_south}. presents the hourly demand, net load, and rolling average statistics to illustrate the temporal variability that the nuclear fleet must accommodate in the assumed load zone.

-As mentioned earlier, nuclear reactors operate within a complex set of constraints that are exogenously set \cite{loflin_advanced_2014, stauff_reactor_2021}.
-And as a reactor progresses through its fuel cycle, additional constraints come into effect based on the reactivity margins.
-Consequently, the physics induced constraints are a function of the operational strategies and introduce a strong temporal coupling.
-In this study we endogenize the physics constraints and operate the reactors in different modes, as summarized in \Cref{tab:snr_description_table}.